-CHILD CARE AND DEVELOPMENT (ONE YEAR CERTIFICATE)
+CHILD CARE AND DEVELOPMENT (ONE YEAR CERTIFICATE) (Schoolcraft program code # 1YC.00031)

 The Child Care and Development Certificate program provides an educational foundation for understanding children's development and children's needs.
 The program emphasizes helping students acquire the knowledge and skills needed to plan developmentally appropriate learning environments, nurturing strategies and activities for children which promote their physical, intellectual, social and emotional growth and well being.